 I will never again book a connection if I don’t have to.
 The savings aren’t worth it.
 As it was, my brother and I never even stayed in Brussels.
 We hopped on the train to London and I re-arranged my itinerary on the fly to return directly to LA from there.

 I will also never travel without spare socks, underwear, t-shirt and toothbrush in my carry-on bag, in addition to the requisite towel.

-And finally, given the choice between an army of well-intentioned customer service reps or a single disgruntled NYC baggage handler, I know which one I’d rather depend on.
+And finally, given the choice between an army of well-intentioned customer service reps or a single disgruntled NYC baggage handler who uses “fuck” like a comma, I know which one I’d rather depend on.

 [Extra clarification: This is a while ago.
 International cellphones weren’t quite a thing yet.
 You could get them but they were ridiculously expensive.
 Typically, you’d rent a phone when you got where you were going.
 I had one waiting for me to pick up at the airport in TLV, but nothing that worked in FRA.]